Oreoluwa100/British-Aiways-Data-Science-Project/README.md

 The model exhibited an accuracy of 0.896 using 100 decision trees.
 Additionally, it identified the most influential features for predicting booking outcomes through **feature importance analysis**.

 **Model Evaluation: Confusion Matrix** To assess model performance, we employed a confusion matrix, providing a breakdown of correct and incorrect predictions in each category.
-The model accurately predicted 85% of the target outcomes, with 83% of these predictions pertaining to incomplete bookings and 2% to completed bookings.
+The model accurately predicted 85% of the target outcome, 83% of which were bookings not completed and 2% bookings completed.

 This project embodies a comprehensive analysis of customer reviews and a robust machine learning approach to predict customer bookings, equipping British Airways with valuable insights and tools to enhance customer service and operational efficiency.